- Sunday 5 April 2020

+Sunday 5 April 2020

 - 26.2 miles

 Starting under the White City Arch, with the world-famous backdrop of Manchester United's Old Trafford stadium, the closed road route passes some of Manchester’s most iconic landmarks.
 And new for 2020, the route now takes in a three-mile loop of the city centre, showcasing the Manchester Opera House, Spinningfields and the Albert Memorial Hall.
-You'll be cheered along the whole way by the thousands of spectators who gather in the city centre to watch the race every year, bringing all the Northern spirit!
+You'll be cheered along the whole way by the thousands of spectators, bringing all the northern spirit!